jakobholger/MatVaktaren/README.md

 ==============================

 ## Description of project
 This project is a WebScraper based in Python to gain insight into the change in price for food sold by different companies.
 It is not finished and still work in progress.
+Currently uses simulated data.

 ## Screenshots